OmarMeshaal2004/4610Fa24Group4-2/README.md

 Question #1: How does the severity of injuries in car collisions vary within a vehicle’s make?

 Importance: It is important to examine the injury severity of collisions within a manafacturer's car line as it would helps guid customers in making informed decisions about a vehicle’s safety.
 They can better understand which car manufacturer may offer better protection in the event of a car crash.
 Manafacturers can also benefit and use this data to enhance safety features within their car lines if the injury severity in their car crashes tends to be more severe rather than minor.
 Thus, this question is important for both the buyer and the seller of cars.
+Here, we’re looking at some of the top vehicle brands in the U.S. For each car make, we’ve broken down injury severity based on crash reports from our dataset.
+To focus specifically on injuries, we’ve filtered out "No injury" cases.

 Question #2: Based on post-Covid monthly statistics, what is the forecast for the amount of crashes per month and the change in average speed limit?